Podcast Metrics: Subscriptions and Downloads Deep Dive

 Your subscribers are the people who find your content so valuable that they want to know every time you release new episodes.
 Here’s what you can learn from your subscribers:

-- Demographics: You might already have an idea of what demographics you want to target, but you should check in on the audience you are actually Specific demographics like sex, age and income can tell you who your audience is and what market you should target.
+- Demographics: You might already have an idea of what demographics you want to target, but you should check in on the audience you are actually reaching.
+Specific demographics like sex, age and income can tell you who your audience is and what market you should target.
 Demographics can also give insight on what your subscribers are interested in and what kind of content you should produce.

 - Location: Subscriber data can also tell you where your subscribers are located geographically and where they are located when they listen.

-- a.
-Geographic location gives insight on how far your podcast is reaching.
+- Geographic location gives insight on how far your podcast is reaching.
 You can also discover what topics subscribers could be interested in based on where they live.

-- b.
-In 2019, most podcast listeners were at home or in a vehicle when they listened to a podcast.
+- In 2019, most podcast listeners were at home or in a vehicle when they listened to a podcast.
 You will have more opportunities to engage with your audience and tailor your content when you know how your audience listens in.